Neurology Board Prep and Study Plan

-The ABPN reported a 77% pass rate (711/926) for the 2018 exam, and an even higher pass-rate for first-time takers (635/722 [88%]).
-Over the last 5-years, the cumulative first-time pass-rate is stable at 3042/3454 (88%).
+The ABPN reported a 77% neurology board exam pass rate (711/926) in 2018 and an even higher pass-rate for first-time takers (635/722 [88%]).
+Over the last 5-years, the cumulative first-time pass-rate is stable at 88% (3042/3454).
 This means that with some effort, organization, and dedication, there is a high probability you will pass this exam on your first attempt.

 As you navigate this world of residency, RITE exams, and eventually ABPN Neurology board exams my advice is to have a plan in place and stick to it.
 This will ultimately create less stress when exams approach.

 If you feel like you don’t know where to start, then you’ve come to the right place.
 Upon conversations with many colleagues who passed boards on their first attempt, there are a few key patterns to success:

-When I say know yourself, I mean exactly that.
+When I say ‘know yourself’, I mean exactly that.
 At this point, if you’re prepping for RITE and Neurology Boards, you’ve already completed all of your COMLEX or USMLE examinations, and you know what study strategies worked and what didn’t.

 Many recommend a book like “Laughing Your Way Through the Neurology Boards” or “Comprehensive Review in Clinical Neurology: A Multiple Choice Question Book for the Wards and Boards” by Cheng-Ching.
 I’ve heard primarily negative feedback for First-Aid for the Neurology Boards.

 TrueLearn’s SmartBanks for the RITE and for Neurology Board Certification are a great starting point.
 The questions align to the blueprints of the actual exams so you know you are focusing the right amount of time on each category.
-Give their free question bank a try here.
+Give their free RITE trial a try.

 You know what strategies worked or didn’t work for you, but remembering that it’s a marathon not a sprint is going to be key.
 Neurology is a broad topic with a large breadth of information, and saving studying for the last minute won’t be effective.